Proven-Paradox/shaper-system/Handbook.md

 Range: None
 Targets: Self
 Cost: 1 MP
 Special: Choose another Ability and state some conditions.
-When the conditions are fulfilled, you use this ability on the target you specify.
+When the conditions are fulfilled, you use this Ability on the target you specify.
 For example, you could Prepare your Elemental Dart Ability, and specify that it goes off if anyone tries to get closer to you.
-When you use the Prepared ability, you must pay its cost as normal.
+When you use the Prepared Ability, you must pay its cost as normal.
 You may choose not to take your Prepared action if an undesired target fulfills the condition.
 You remain Prepared until you take another action.
 If you take another action while Prepared, you lose the prepared action but are refunded the 1 MP cost of Prepare.

 #### Recover
 Auxiliary